keboola/developers-docs/extend/generic-extractor/jobs/index.md

 }
 {% endhighlight %}

-When you extract the `members` array (set the `dataField` parameter to value `members` or empty value).
+when you extract the `members` array (set the `dataField` parameter to the value `members` or to an empty value).
 The following tables will be extracted:

 Users: